NilsBade/PythonChamberApp/docs/Phase Variation Study/PhaseVariationStudy.md

 # Phase Variation Study on Measurement Chamber
-> This document describes the approach how the phase variation error of the chamber, due to moving coax-cables,
+> This document describes the approach how the phase (and amplitude) variation error of the chamber, due to moving coax-cables,
 > was quantified.
 It also evaluates the possibility of using lookuptables to correct the error.

 ## Description